Mike Johnston (ice hockey): Suspension

 After an investigation by the Canadian Hockey League, Johnston was suspended by the Western Hockey League for the duration of the 2012–13 WHL season, after it was revealed he offered improper player benefits and committed various recruitment violations over a four-year period.
 Some of the noted improper benefits Johnston offered to Winterhawk players included paying for their families to come to Portland multiple times during the season by subsidizing travel costs to the city, financing private summer training programs and providing cellular telephones to the team captains.
 As a result of the violations, Johnston was forced to hand over his general manager and head coaching positions to assistant coach Travis Green, who would guide the club to the Ed Chynoweth Cup.
 As a punishment for violating league rules, the team was forced to forfeit the first five rounds of the 2013 WHL Bantam Draft, along with their first round draft picks until 2017.
 The investigation into Johnston's conduct came months after the Ontario Hockey League's Windsor Spitfires were fined for improper player benefits and recruitment violations.
 Johnston's suspension was lifted at the end of the season.

-Pittsburgh Penguins
+Pittsburgh Penguins (2014–2015)

 Johnston was hired as the head coach of the Pittsburgh Penguins on June 25, 2014.
-During the 2014–15 season, the Penguins stormed out of the gate to a 22–6–4 record, but as injuries started to mount, Pittsburgh began to struggle and finished the season eighth in the Eastern Conference.
+During the 2014–15 season, the Penguins stormed out of the gate to a 22–6–4 record, but as injuries started to mount, Pittsburgh began to struggle and finished the season eighth in the Eastern Conference, nearly breaking their postseason appearance streak at 8 consecutive playoff qualifications.
 The Penguins would be eliminated in the first-round of the playoffs by the New York Rangers.

 In his second season with Pittsburgh, the Penguins started the 2015–16 season 15–10–3, and Johnston was fired on December 12, 2015.
 In a team statement announcing the firing, general manager Jim Rutherford stated that he felt the team was "underachieving".

 Johnston's combined record with the Penguins was 58–37–15.